ninjadudethecoolone/legislation/docs/supreme/foundation_information/installation_sites.md

 ## <Highlight color="#e69138">Site Omicron</Highlight>
 Site Omicron is mostly a cell house for Class-D personnel.
 Class-D personnel often participate in experimentation conducted by the Scientific or Medical Department.
 :::info
-The following are granted access to this area:
+The following personnel are granted access to this area:
 - Security Class 0,
 - Security Class 1,
 - Security Class 2,